ABOUT THE ASUN

 Our success resides in the impact we make in competition, in the classroom and in the community.
 Making a difference counts.

-- A total of thirteen teams from ASUN Conference member and affiliate institutions were recognized with Academic Progress Rate Public Recognition Awards.
-A total of eight ASUN sports are represented this year including Women's Basketball, Men's & Women's Cross Country, Men's & Women's Golf, Women's Lacrosse, Women's Tennis and Volleyball.
+A total of 13 teams from ASUN Conference member and affiliate institutions were recognized with Academic Progress Rate Public Recognition Awards.
+A total of eight ASUN sports are represented this year including Women’s Basketball, Men’s & Women’s Cross Country, Men’s & Women’s Golf, Women’s Lacrosse, Women’s Tennis and Volleyball.

-- ASUN SAAC formed a new partnership with Project Life Movement for 2017-18.
+For the second-straight year, ASUN SAAC partnered with Project Life Movement.
 The non-profit organization, based out of Charlotte, N.C., is focused on creating a national movement to increase the potential pool of bone marrow and tissue donors by testing and registering college students with a simple cheek swab.
 This year, the league combined to sign up 679 individuals for the bone marrow registry up from 391 in its first year.

 WE CAN CONNECT